marouncz/digital-electronics-2-project/README.md

 After powering on, the unit is ready to play.
 Press any button and play whatever song or melody you want.

 ### Recording
 Pressing the record button, while having the first melody slot selected will start the recording of played notes. ``RECORD`` will get highlighted on the display.
-To stop the recording press the STOP button, which stops and saves the recording.
+To stop the recording press the STOP button, which stops and saves the recording to RAM.
+You can
 > **Note:** The maximum recording length is 70 notes, exceeding the limit will stop the recording

 ### Playback
-The program has 3 memory slots, which the first two are prerecorded melodies and the last one is reveserved for the user.
+The program has 4 memory slots, which the last three are prerecorded melodies located in FLASH memory.
 You can cycle between them using the select button.
 After selecting the wanted memory slot you can play it using the PLAY button.
+> **Note:** For adding/changing your own melodies in FLASH see: [Crating your own melodies](#creating-your-own-melodies-on-flash-memory)

 ### [Video demonstration](https://youtu.be/ymcIcWMrQOg)